The Unreality of Moral Realism: Moral Realism is a Category Mistake and yet Morality is Real

 A category mistake occurs when one ascribes characteristics or attributes of one category to another category where they do not belong.
 In the case of moral realism, the mistake lies in treating moral judgments as if they are on par with empirical claims or facts about the natural world.
 Whilst it may be errorsome to assume that moral facts can be objectively discovered and verified in the same way as empirical facts, the requirements of special knowledge delivered by divine revelation would appear to be a highly dubious means of discovery in comparison, one that may even be, dare I say, completely subjective.
 Morality, unlike the natural world, is a product of human normative systems and social constructions.
 Moral judgments are shaped by a complex interplay of cultural, historical, psychological, and individual factors.
 Subjectively, an act one may feel guilt for, another may find glee.
 Yet referencing even one supposedly divinely inspired text renders many varied interpretations of the spectrum regarding good and evil.
 While moral judgments may be influenced by universal principles like empathy or fairness, the application of these principles varies across cultures and individuals.
 The moral conclusions of one rational person may contradict the moral conclusions of another.
 The diversity and subjectivity of moral beliefs suggest that morality is a human construct rather than an objective, discoverable facet of reality.

 The failings of moral realism are numerous in arenas where something-like-fact should otherwise be clearly discernible and, well, factual.
-First, moral realism faces a fundamental challenge known as the "dependency problem."
+First, moral realism faces a fundamental challenge in that moral facts do not obtain without strict dependence on human beings.
+Similarly, if moral facts did obtain via human beings, they are still unlike other abstract entities, e.g. mathematical facts, in that they do not obtain with logical consistency, or equal value, reliably.
 If moral facts are somehow objective and independent of human beliefs, how do we explain the wide range of moral disagreements and variations across cultures and individuals?
 Different societies have developed diverse moral codes and ethical frameworks that often contradict one another.
 If moral realism were accurate, there should be a convergence towards a single moral truth, yet this is not the case.
 The existence of moral diversity points to the subjective and contingent nature of moral judgments.
 Secondly, the non-intuitive nature of potential moral realism runs contrary to what many moral realists find acceptable.
 A powerful example of this is Peter Singer's essay “Famine, Affluence, and Morality” which would appear to successfully argue that ordinary people are evil for acquiring luxuries while others are starving and without.
 If most moral realists would disagree with the conclusion of what seems to be the widest possible application of morality, then there is a fundamental problem with the way they are viewing facts, morality, and their very definitions.
 While changing the definitions of these words is not uncommon among the defenses of moral realists, a more honest approach might be to say that we are discussing categories that are not yet so easily defined, and yet moral realists are unlikely to make such concessions because those who are requiring of authority know they should not kneel to uncertainty.
 Thus the moral realist feigns certainty and their arguments become brittle enough to shatter at the lightest glance.
 So much is this the case that I have had moral realists tell me that I don't understand how to use the terms “fact” or “moral”.

 Yet another factor demonstrating the lacking of moral realism is the need of many supporters to lean on consensus rather than fact itself.
 As we know, consensus is not fact, and while consensus may be valuable in many areas of human negotiation, its value relative to fact is nil.
 The majority of philosophers being moral realists is unimportant in the face of the fact that moral facts are yet to be identified.
 The consensus has need of arising given that the 56% of “philosophers” who claim to be moral realists have been brought to tenure via funded PhD programs offered by “impartial” religious and/or theologically-minded institutions.
 Being that these institutions are not a disinterested party means that they have indeed selected from a pool of potential educators that are ideologically aligned with their own motives and interests.
 Again, the number of fully-funded Philosophy PhD programs are not increasing via science-based schools, but they remain steady where religion is a consideration.